 Releases for the portal are planned within 6 months intervals and detailed in Section VI.
 These releases will implement requirements and features according to the roadmap.
 Any future requirements approved by the ATB will take in account the resources and time available for the implementation.

 At least the Operations Management Board will be notified with a minimum a week in advance so it can notify all users and manage problems.
-Other groups representing users like the UCB and the WP6 Competence Centres will be added to the announcement.
+Other groups representing users like the UCB and the WP6 Competence Centres will be also informed.

 Also, the release should be presented in the monthly OMB meeting prior to the release to production.